cmpilato/worship-music/Christ_Is_Our_Cornerstone/README.md

 ## Notes

-This song is an original tune applied June 17, 2022, to the words of the Public Domain hymn, "Christ Is Our Cornerstone" (by John Chandler).
-The lyrical shape has been preserved, with a few small exceptions, namely the reversal of the final two lines of each original stanza to preserve the desired rhyme schema and revisitation of the central theme at the end of each verse.
+This song is an original tune applied to a lyrical base consisting of stanzas from the Public Domain hymn, "Christ Is Our Cornerstone" (translated by John Chandler) plus an original bridge section.
+Chandler's original lyrical shape and content have been mostly preserved, save for the reversal of each stanza's final two lines (to preserve a modern rhyme scheme), and a refrain revisiting the central theme to close out each verse.

+Application of the original tune took place on June 17, 2022.
+On June 27, 2022, the piece was reworked to include the bridge.

 ## Copyright/License

-Public Domain
+Words by John Chandler (1837) and C. Michael Pilato (2022).
+Music by
+C. Michael Pilato (2022).
+Public Domain.